theopenconversationkit/tock/gen-ai/orchestrator-server/src/main/python/tock-llm-indexing-tools/README.md

 Simple recursive webscraper based on a list of BeautifulSoup filters.

 Usage:
-webscraping.py [-v] <input_urls> <soup_filters> <output_csv>
+    webscraping.py [-v] <input_urls> <soup_filters> <output_csv> [options]
     webscraping.py -h | --help
     webscraping.py --version

 Arguments:
     input_urls      a comma-separated list of base URLs the scraper will browse recursively to find scrapable contents soup_filters    a comma-separated list of filters to get pages contents (texts to be indexed will be concatenated in this order)
                     Example: id='notes',class_='container',id='test'
-output_csv      path to the output, ready-to-index CSV file (this file will be created at execution time, along with a <base URL netloc>/ sub-dir in the same directory,    containing debug info)
+    output_csv       name of the output csv, ready-to-index CSV file (this file will be created at execution time, along with a <base URL netloc>/ sub-dir in the same directory,    containing debug info)

 Options:
+   --label=<label>      label name, name of the folder in ready-to_index_file folder where csv while be created.
    -h --help   Show this screen
     --version   Show version
     -v          Verbose output for debugging (without this option, script will be silent but for errors)
 ```

 Recursively browse web URLs (follow links from these base URLs), then scrape links' contents based on a list of BeautifulSoup filters, then export these contents into a ready-to-index CSV file (one 'title'|'url'|'text' line per URL with scraped contents):